 (c) Delivering integrated products and services of relevance to users.

-6.2 The GAW observational network shall be developed and implemented in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).
+6.2 Members shall develop and implement the GAW observing network in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

-6.3 The GAW observations shall be carried out in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)) and Annex V (Manual on the Global Observing System (WMO-No. 544)), Volume I.
+6.3 Members shall carry out the GAW observations in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

 Notes: